 it includes nc:IdentificationCategoryDescriptionText with a value of “messageID”, and

-it is an immediate child element in cbrn:MessageStatusAugmentation or any of the input or output messages listed in Section 4.1.
+it is an immediate child element in ecf:MessageStatusAugmentation or any of the input or output messages listed in Section 4.1, except the PaymentMessage.

 When describing a message identifier, nc:DocumentIdentification MUST include:

-nc:IdentificationSourceID with the value of the message identifier, and
+nc:IdentificationID with the value of the message identifier, and

 nc:IdentificationSourceText with the name of the MDE that assigned the message identifier (e.g. “FilingAssembly”) as defined in the MajorDesignElementTypeCode.gc code list.